Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Constructing the Conflict Graph

 \subsection{Adding Candidate Configurations}

-Since \(\mathbf{G}(p)\) only contains candidates for flows in ActiveF(\(p\)), the planner has to generate and inserts new candidate configurations for all flows in ReqF(\(p\)) to the \(\mathbf{G}(p')\).
+Since \(\mathbf{G}(p)\) only contains candidates for flows in ActiveF(\(p\)), the planner has to generate and insert new candidate configurations for all flows in ReqF(\(p\)) to \(\mathbf{G}(p')\).
 In principle, the planner could add all candidates for each flow to \(\mathbf{G}(p')\).
 However, we know from the static flow planning problem~\cite{falkTimeTriggeredTrafficPlanning2020} that we can find a traffic plan for all flows even if the conflict graph contains just a subset of all possible candidates of each flow.
 We exploit this and add only a limited number (upper-bounded by a parameter \(n_\text{ub}\)) of candidate configurations for each flow in ReqF(\(p\)) to the conflict graph.

 Due to the nature of the traffic planning problem, it is often inherently difficult to identify promising candidate configurations a-priori.
+In this paper, we therefore use the following heuristic:

+\markChanges{ For each flow, the planner has a stateful configuration generator that walks through the \(\phi\)-\(\pi\)-space (cf. Fig.~\ref{fig:configurationgeneration}) and returns a new configuration each time it is invoked.
+We can, figuratively speaking, think of a flow's \(\phi\)-\(\pi\)-space as a two-dimensional plane, where a configuration is a discrete point at a coordinate formed by the phase and path identifier of the configuration.
+Each invocation of the generator then corresponds to \enquote{moving} to the next point, which, in turn, generates the respective configuration to be added to the conflict-graph.
+In this context, the current coordinate is our generator state, and the rule for determining the next coordinate defines the order in which the configurations of a particular flow are added to \(\mathbf{G}(p')\). }

-In this paper, we therefore use the following heuristic: For each flow, the planner has a stateful configuration generator that walks through the \(\phi\)-\(\pi\)-space and returns a new configuration each time it is invoked.
-Starting at \(\phi=0\),\(\pi=0\), \(\pi\) is incremented until all configurations for a particular value of \(\phi\) have been covered, before increasing \(\phi\) by \(\Delta \phi\).
-If \(\phi + \Delta \phi\) exceeds the allowed range for \(\phi\), \(\phi\) is reset to the next, lowest uncovered phase-value, cf. Fig~\ref{fig:configurationgeneration}.
-In our case, the planner sets \(\Delta \phi\) to the 75-th percentile of the transmission duration of all flows in \(\mathbf{G}(p')\), hence we expect that one to two phase increments suffice to resolve a possible interference on a single link.
+\markChanges{ In our case, starting with \(\phi=0\), \(\pi=0\), \(\pi\) is incremented until all configurations for the current value of \(\phi\) have been covered (i.e., moving \enquote{upwards} in the \(\pi\)-dimension), before increasing \(\phi\) by \(\Delta \phi\) (i.e., jumping in the \(\phi\)-dimension).
+We use for \(\Delta \phi\) the 75-th percentile of the transmission duration of all flows in \(\mathbf{G}(p')\), hence we expect that one to two phase increments by the planner suffice to resolve a possible interference on a single link.
+If \(\phi + \Delta \phi\) exceeds the allowed range for \(\phi\), \(\phi\) is reset to the next, lowest uncovered phase-value, cf. Fig~\ref{fig:configurationgeneration}. }

+\markChanges{ In other words, every time we need a new configuration for a particular flow, we invoke its configuration generator.
+The configuration generator then returns the next configuration in a sequence of this flow's candidate configurations obtained by sweeping (possibly in multiple passes along the \(\phi\)-range) over the \(\phi\)-\(\pi\)-space. }